A shape-based heuristic for the detection of urban block artifacts in street networks: Introduction

-Some recent studies refer to face artifacts as ``sliver polygons'' \cite{grippa_mapping_2018, sanzana_decomposition_2018, ludwig_mapping_2021}.
+We conclude the literature review with a suggestion to consolidate the terminology.
+As described above, some studies refer to face artifacts as ``sliver polygons'' \cite{grippa_mapping_2018, sanzana_decomposition_2018, ludwig_mapping_2021}.
 However, these are two conceptually different terms since face artifacts arise as a consequence of a context-dependent redundancy of mapped line features, while sliver polygons stem from mismatching boundaries in vector overlays of polygon features \cite{goodchild_statistical_1978, fischer_using_1993, delafontaine_assessment_2009}.
 The terms ``multilane polygons'' \cite{li_polygon-based_2014} or ``parallel edges’’ \cite{vybornova_automated_2023} do not reflect other transportation geometries causing the issue (e.g., complex intersections), while ``bad-shaped polygons'' \cite{sanzana_decomposition_2018} is a vague term which does not refer back to the actual issue.
-In line with our problem definition, confined to the context of street networks, we, therefore, suggest ``face artifact'' as a more precise term derived from graph theory, one that encodes both the origin (i.e., network polygonization) and the erroneous nature (i.e., an artifact in the context of street network polygonization) of the polygon.
+We therefore suggest the term ``face artifact'', which is derived from graph theory and encodes both the \textit{origin} (i.e., network polygonization) and the \textit{erroneous nature} (i.e., an artifact in the context of street network polygonization) of the polygon.